 Best wishes, The Oracle Education Foundation.
 Population below poverty line by country - Thematic Map - World.
 2011 HHS Poverty Guidelines. [ Latest Poverty Guidelines ] [ Federal Register Notice, January 20, 2011 — Full text ] [ Prior Poverty Guidelines and Federal Register References Since 1982 ] [ Frequently Asked Questions (FAQs) ] [ Further Resources on Poverty Measurement, Poverty Lines, and Their History ] [ Computations for the 2011 Poverty Guidelines ]

 SOURCE: U.S. Poverty Facts and Stats.
 This figure is based on purchasing power parity (PPP), which basically suggests that prices of goods in countries tend to equate under floating exchange rates and therefore people would be able to purchase the same quantity of goods in any country for a given sum of money.

-Poverty is the state of one who lacks a certain amount of material possessions or money.
+For many years before that it had been $1 a day.
+But the $1 a day used then would be $1.45 a day now if just inflation was accounted for.
+The new figures from the World Bank therefore confirm concerns that poverty has not been reduced by as much as was hoped, although it certainly has dropped since 1981.
+Poverty.
+Poverty is general scarcity or dearth, or the state of one who lacks a certain amount of material possessions or money.
 Absolute poverty or destitution refers to the deprivation of basic human needs, which commonly includes food, water, sanitation, clothing, shelter, health care and education.